 “Healing comes when we meet our wounded places with compassion." -- Stephen Levine

-Yesterday, Step 4 in our series Ten Steps to Unconditional Love was Are You Drinking Rat Poison?
-Many readers thought I was saying that forgiveness means you make up with anyone who has hurt you and give them access to your heart again.
+Last week, Step 4 in our series Ten Steps to Unconditional Love was Are You Drinking Rat Poison?
+The Secret of Forgiveness Many readers thought I was saying that forgiveness means you make up with anyone who has hurt you and give them access to your heart again.
 NOT.
 You don't want people in your life who inflict wounds.
 Arms length?
 Toss them out of your life altogether!
 READ POST